enochchau/dropout-numpad/README.md

 PCBs are labelled with revision number in the lower right corner.

 12/11 - Rev0.4 Added compatibility for ProMicro with mini-usb or micro-usb on same pcb, flipped orientation of ProMicro, and cleaned up traces.
-Added I2C TRRS connectors for future development.
 Added option for switch or rotary encoder.
+Added I2C header.

 12/6 - Rev0.3 Added mouse-bites to print all parts on a single PCB.